Psalm 64

 Notes

-The turning point of the psalm arrives in verse 7 with the conjunction that shifts everything.
-God answers the enemies' arrows (v.
-3) with his own חֵץ ("arrow").
-The singular "arrow" of God contrasts with the plural arrows of the wicked -- God needs only one.
-The verb וַיֹּרֵם ("he will shoot at them") is a Hiphil form from the same root יָרָה ("to shoot") used of the enemies in verse 4 -- the same verb, now redirected.
-And the word פִּתְאֹם ("suddenly") reappears, forming the psalm's most powerful echo: the enemies shot "suddenly" (v.
+The turning point of the psalm is a single adversative: but God.
+He answers the enemies' arrows (v.
+3) with his own חֵץ ("arrow") -- singular against their plural, one sufficient stroke where they required many.
+The verb וַיֹּרֵם ("he will shoot at them") is a Hiphil form from the same root יָרָה used of the enemies in verse 4 -- the same verb, now redirected.
+And the word פִּתְאֹם ("suddenly") reappears to form the psalm's sharpest echo: the enemies shot "suddenly" (v.
 4); God strikes "suddenly" (v.
 7).
-The poetic justice is exact.
-The structure mirrors the theological conviction: what the wicked planned for others, God enacts upon them.
+What the wicked planned for others, God enacts upon them.

 Universal Awe and Righteous Joy (vv.
 9-10)